jrimensnyder/Automated-ELK-Stack-Deployment/README.md

 filebeat-playbook.yml

-metricbeat-config-yml
+metricbeat-config.yml

 metricbeat-playbook.yml

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because it enables clourd engineers to quickly buld virtual networks using the principle of Infratructure as Code (IaC)

-- _TODO: What is the main advantage of automating configuration with Ansible?_
+Ansible is a simple information technology "automation engine that automates cloud provisioning, configuration, management" and relationships between network nodes. (ansible.com).
+Ansible uses the simple programming langauge YAML Ain't Markup Language (YAML).
+This language is used to make simple programs called Ansible Playbooks that will configure virtual machines.

-The playbook implements the following tasks:
+Our ELK Deployment was accomplished using five YAML programs or playbooks.
+A description of each program is provided below.

 - _TODO: In 3-5 bullets, explain the steps of the ELK installation